stAItuned/content-manager/articles/the-power-of-synthetic-data/The Power of Synthetic Data Enhancing AI Model Gen a897c99373c140cebc850384da8613af.md

 published: true
 ---

-# The Power of Synthetic Data: Enhancing AI Model Generalization
+# The Power of Synthetic Data: Enhancing AI Model

 Artificial intelligence (AI) models are **only** as good as the data they are trained on.
 In order to create accurate and reliable models, it is essential to have high-quality training data.
 However, obtaining real-world data can be challenging due to issues such as privacy concerns, data scarcity, and bias.
 This is where synthetic data comes in. **Synthetic data** is artificially generated data that can be used to train AI models.
 It has the potential to overcome many of the challenges associated with real-world data and can significantly enhance **AI model generalization**.